kseifo/Natural-Language-Inference/model_cards/SolutionB_modelcard.md

 <!-- This is a short stub of information on the training data that was used, and documentation related to data pre-processing or additional filtering (if applicable). -->

-A development set amounting to 6,736 pairs of texts provided by the COMP34812 Team, with each pair including a hypothesis, a premise, and a prediction column.
+The training data consists of 24,432 pairs of texts provided by the COMP34812 Team, with each pair including a hypothesis, a premise, and a prediction column.
+The prediction column indicates whether the hypothesis is entailed by the premise.

 ### Training Procedure